San Diego Property Tax Rates

 How Do Property Taxes Work For San Diego County?

 San Diego County property taxes are something that you should consider when you want to purchase a home.
 In fact, the local property tax rate is often something that first time homebuyers will accidentally overlook as they begin their journey towards owning a home.
-At Sloan Realty Group, we want you to be able to comfortably afford your dream home in San Diego, which is why we encourage you to ask us about the property tax rate for the area that you want to buy a home in.
 Once you you have a better understanding about your future San Diego property taxes, you can use our mortgage calculator to best determine your monthly payments.

 It is important to keep in mind that property taxes in San Diego can be split into one or two payments.
 If you choose to split your payments, then the first portion will be due on November 1st, or as a late payment on December 10th.
 The Second payment will be due on February 1st or late on April 10th.
 Working with a trusted financial lender will help you to best determine what payment schedule is suited to meet your economic needs.
-To learn more about San Diego County tax rates, or to clearly understand when payments are due and when they are considered late, we invite you to visit our blog and read the post San Diego Real Estate Taxes Due.
+To learn more about San Diego County tax rates, or to clearly understand when payments are due and when they are considered late, we invite you to read the blog post, "When Are San Diego Property Taxes Due".

 |City of San Diego||Code||Tax Rate|

 |Carlsbad Property Tax Rate||09000||1.05633%|